trustxiaoqinwang/Microeconometrics_TA_Session/Session3/content of Session3.md

 - re-emphasis resources organization of this course.
 - some practical tips when you have technical problem with this course. eg markdown, R ,Python et al.
    - some useful website you can go
-   - some useful book you can look
+   - some useful book you can refer to
-   - some helpful person you can ask for
+   - some helpful person you can ask
 - code repolication in slides ***regression*** and ***classification***  with `Python Jupyter Notebook`
 ***